Robert-Hughes/rjrssync/README.md

 Symlinks have their own modified time (which is when the link path was changed, not equal to the target's modified time).
 TODO: check this.

 rjrssync has two modes, as to whether it ignores the symlinks or syncs them as the links (see SymlinkMode enum).

-TODO: clarify/document/test the program's behaviour in all these cases...

 There can be multiple symlinks followed in a path being synced, e.g. <ROOT>/symlink1/folder2/symlink3/file